masterkram/bytehub/docs/Study-Notes/Module-3/LA/Linear-Equations.md

 When we have a matrix we want to get a set of all possible solutions for the set of linear equations, we call this set the **soluatin set**
 ::: tip
 A linear system is **consistent** if the set of linear equations has at least one solution.
+This means that a system is inconsistent if there's a row: 0 0 0 | non-zero
 :::

 To get to the solution set of a linear system we perform elementry operations which are operations on the linear system which don't change the solution set.
 Such operations are: